eclipse-sumo/sumo/docs/web/docs/Simulation/RoadCapacity.md

 Where `grossTimeHeadway` denotes the time it takes for two successive vehicle front-bumpers to pass the same location.

-In constrast `netTimeHeadway` denotes the time it takes for the follower vehicles front-bumper to reach the location of the leaders rear-bumper.
+In contrast `netTimeHeadway` denotes the time it takes for the follower vehicles front-bumper to reach the location of the leaders rear-bumper.

 # Computing Headways

-The exact time headways observered in the simulation depend on the used carFollowModel and it's parameters.
+The exact time headways observed in the simulation depend on the used carFollowModel and it's parameters.
 The easiest case to analyze is the one where all vehicles drive at the same speed *s*.